TakahikoKawasaki/nv-websocket-client/README.md

 Web socket frames can be sent by `sendFrame` method.
 Other `sendXxx` methods such as `sendText` are aliases of `sendFrame` method.
 All of the `sendXxx` methods work asynchronously.
+However, under some conditions, `sendXxx` methods may block.
+See Congestion Control for details.

 Below are some examples of `sendXxx` methods.
 Note that in normal cases, you don't have to call `sendClose` method and `sendPong` method (or their variants) explicitly because they are called automatically when appropriate.

 ```java
 // Send a text frame.